mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 A [bottom type](https://en.wikipedia.org/wiki/Bottom_type) (symbol: `⊥`) is a type that describes **no possible value allowed by the system**.
 To use our set theory mental model, we could describe this as "any value from the following set: `{ }` (intentionally empty)"

-TypeScript provides one bottom type: `never`.
+TypeScript provides one bottom type: [`never`](https://www.typescriptlang.org/docs/handbook/2/functions.html#never).

-At first glance, this seems to be an _extremely abstract_ and _pointless_ concept, but there's one use case that should convince you otherwise
+At first glance, this may appear to be an _extremely abstract_ and _pointless_ concept, but there's one use case that should convince you otherwise.
+Let's take a look at this scenario below.

 ### Exhaustive conditionals

-Let's consider the following situation
+Let's consider the following scenario:

 ```ts twoslash
 function obtainRandomVehicle(): any {